CanarysAutomations/User-Contribution-Activity/README.md

           days_inactive_threshold: 90

   # Uploads the CSV report of dormant developer users so it can be downloaded
-  - name: Upload activity report
+  - name: Upload contribution activity report
         uses: actions/upload-artifact@v4
         with:
           name: users-contribution-activity-report